-Finding A “Good” Boot Camp Is Almost Impossible
+Finding A “Good” Boot Camp For Troubled Teen Is Almost Impossible

 Unless you have access to inside information about a particular boot camp, it’s nearly impossible to know whether the camp is a good one or not.
 In fact, these camps have gained such a horrible reputation that they are nearly extinct.